local-ch/lhs/README.md

 -> See [record validation](#record-validation) for how to handle validation errors when updating records.

-You can use `partial_update` and the end of query-chains:
+You can use `partial_update` at the end of query-chains:

 ```ruby
 # app/controllers/some_controller.rb